adobe-target/documentation/personalize-layouts.md

 | Destination: San Diego | wetravel_context_dest | Recommendation_for_San_Diego |
 | Destination: Los Angeles | wetravel_context_dest | Recommendation_for_Los_Angeles |

-Repeat the same process as above for the next Activity - "Contextual Offers".
+Repeat the same process as above for the next Activity.
+Name the Activity "Contextual Offers".
 The Final configuration for both experiences are shown below:

 ### Experience A